-SDSS 2021 will feature three plenary panel sessions focusing on high-profile topics.
+SDSS 2021 featured three plenary panel sessions focusing on high-profile topics.

 Pew Research Center